ctinney94/Twitter-proj/README.md

 ##To do list for this project

-- Sort out emmision scaling for lighting and rain particle systems
 - Create interface for inputting how many favs/RTs a tweet got, instead of the sliders
 - Create seagulls for each hashtag used
 - Add system for saving islands once created